 Lack of innovation

 Well-trained employees have the core competencies and motivation to seek continual improvement.
 Through ongoing training, they acquire new skills that can improve productivity, find innovative solutions to challenges, and create a positive, pro-active workplace environment.
+In a workplace where training is valued and readily available, the workplace culture becomes invigorated with positive energy.

 Article written by Kim Scaravelli, CEO, Trust Communications Inc.